'Doubt cast' on killers' convictions

-Spotlight: 'Doubt cast' on convictions in Francis Rice murder
+Francis Rice murder: 'Doubt cast' on convictions

 New evidence has emerged in relation to a 1970s murder, which raises serious doubts that the correct men were convicted of the killing.

-A BBC Spotlight investigation has been re-examining the murder of 17-year-old Francis Rice.
+A BBC Spotlight NI investigation has been re-examining the murder of 17-year-old Francis Rice.

 Mr Rice was killed in Castlewellan, in May 1975.